Divine Melancholy

 His room was very orderly, with little of help provided from searching.
 However they did find a letter requesting Laburnum investigate Cobbins, Midgewarrow and Chancton.
 Whilst they were trying to figure out what this meant members of the local constabulary entered the inn and Aspith came upstairs to attend to them.
 They had just completed their shift and so came to the bar for a drink.
 Sergeant Marge Bregson and her colleague Rodger Burl seemed flustered.
 Clover decided to buy them drinks in the hope of finding out if they knew anything about Laburnum.
 Unfortunately they had had no dealings with him and they instead became bemoaning how short staffed they were.
 For weeks there had been raids on merchant caravans coming in and out of Prigwort and the police were struggling to get the situation under control.
 They didn’t have time to follow-up on any other investigations including reports of Crookhorns in the area south and the recently missing son of the elevated Sirrop Drouge of the noble brewing House Oberon – Arda.

 A little tipsy, the officers asked if the group would look into the issues and offered them rewards in return for their citizen’s service.
-The group learnt more about Arda’s wild ways and his association with a local vigilante group The Bounders who Aspith informed them frequent an inn called the Clashed Antler.
+The group learnt more about Arda’s wild ways, his former relationship with a girl named Flora and his association with a local vigilante group the Bounders who Aspith informed them frequent an inn called the Clashed Antler.

 Things to work on,